CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 (e) Fire towers shall terminate at grade level and shall exit directly to the street independently of corridors serving other stairways, except when the fire tower terminates in the ground floor corridor outside of the inner vestibule and within ten feet of the building line.

-(f) Fire tower stairs shall comply in all other respects with the applicable requirements of [section 27-375](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-375 Interior Stairs) of this code.
+(f) Fire tower stairs shall comply in all other respects with the applicable requirements of [section 27-375](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-375-interior-stairs) of this code.

 ### **§27-377 Ramps**

-Interior or exterior ramps may be used as exits in lieu of interior or exterior stairs provided they comply with the applicable requirements for interior stairs in [section 27-375](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-375 Interior Stairs) of this article or exterior stairs in section, [27-376](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-376 Exterior Stairs) of this article respectively, and with the following:
+Interior or exterior ramps may be used as exits in lieu of interior or exterior stairs provided they comply with the applicable requirements for interior stairs in [section 27-375](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-375-interior-stairs) of this article or exterior stairs in section, [27-376](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-376-exterior-stairs) of this article respectively, and with the following:

 #### (a) Capacity.

-The capacity of ramps shall be as listed in [table 6-1](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/table-6-1determination-of-exit-and-access-requirements).
+The capacity of ramps shall be as listed in [table 6-1](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#table-6-1-determination-of-exit-and-access-requirements).

 #### (b) Maximum grade.